Augusta Military Academy: Buildings

 As enrollment in the early 1900s grew, the need for more and improved buildings grew.
 Old wooden structures were torn down, additional instructional facilities were built along with new dormitories during the early part of the 20th century.
 Most notable (and recognizable) for AMA is the "Main Barracks"; a three-story, rectangular structure constructed of rough stucco walls above a limestone-faced first story in the tower.
 It features an off-center, four-story entrance tower.
 Construction of the structure was completed in 1915.

 The Mess Hall/Library/Deanes Castle Dormitory (also known as The Roller House) was built in 1879 as the residence for founder Charles Summerville Roller.
 It is the two-story, double-pile, frame building sheathed in German siding and covered by a hipped, slate shingle roof.
 It is the only original structure remaining and was rebuilt/remodeled in 1999, today serving as the AMA Museum.

 The year 1946 saw the dedication of a new science hall as part of the Academic Hall.
 In 1959 a new Mess Hall kitchen was built.
 Expansions in 1961 resulted in the completion of new classrooms above' the swimming pool and in 1963 a new stairway was erected on the back of the Main Barracks.

 The neo-Gothic style Gymnasium/Academic Hall consists of three sections: the original gymnasium built in 1910 and the present Gymnasium built in 1929, connected by a swimming pool.

 Each year, the Augusta Military Academy Museum hosts an alumni gathering.
-Among its notable alumni are William H. Armstrong, the author of Sounder, and the Louisiana educator C.E.
-Byrd.
+Among its notable alumni are Pulitzer Prize winning Author N. Scott Momaday who wrote House Made of Dawn, William H. Armstrong, the author of Sounder, and the Louisiana educator C. E. Byrd.